Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Model

-This section briefly reviews the DWFs for the power of prime dimensional systems and negative quantum states \cite{wootters2004picturing, gibbons2004discrete, lalita2023harnessing}.
-Further, it is followed by a discussion on quantum correlation, maximal fidelity, fidelity deviation, the non-Markovian noisy quantum channels that will be used in this work, and the notion of weak measurement and quantum measurement reversal for two-qubit systems.
+This section briefly reviews negative quantum states \cite{wootters2004picturing, gibbons2004discrete, lalita2023harnessing}, and the non-Markovian noisy quantum channels.
+Additionally, a physical model for protecting quantum correlations and universal quantum teleportation protocols of two-qubit quantum states using weak measurement and quantum measurement reversal in the non-Markovian environment is also canvased.